-The actual selection of components and options for the design of a horizontal lifeline system should only be performed by a Qualified Person, or a state registered Professional Engineer who is experienced in the design and use of safety systems.
+The actual selection of components and options for the design of a horizontal lifeline system should only be performed by a Reliance Industries Qualified Person, or a state registered Professional Engineer who is experienced in the design and use of safety systems.

-The SkylineTM Horizontal Lifeline system is designed for use with the approved, above listed components only.
-Substitutions or replacements with non-approved components will endanger the system integrity and may affect the safety and reliability of the total system.
+The SkylineTM Horizontal Lifeline system is designed for use with the approved, above listed compatible components only.
+Substitutions or replacements with non-approved components may endanger the system integrity and may affect the safety and reliability of the total system.
+Please consult with Reliance Industries Engineering concerning questions about equipment, replacements, or substitutions.